-These are holidays to unwind, the combination of specially adapted river cruise boats and pedalling in the colourful countryside on the idyllic rivers Moselle and Saar sounds like a good recipe for a successful holiday.
-Enjoy tranquil river meadows and Savoir Vivre, art nouveau meets Little-Venice, old wine-growing villages, traces of Roman culture and culinary highlights.
+These are holidays to unwind, the combination of specially adapted river cruise boats and pedalling in the colourful countryside on the idyllic rivers Moselle and Saar sound like a good recipe for a successful holiday.
+Enjoy tranquil river meadows and Savoir Vivre, art nouveau meets Little Venice, old wine-growing villages, traces of Roman culture and culinary highlights.
 The pleasures of well-being are well-known on the rivers Moselle and Saar.

 Available Koblenz to Saarburg on

 May 18th, August 10th & 24th, September 7th, 21st, 5th October.

 May 11th, 25th, August 17th, 31st September 14th and 28th.

 Subject to change.
 If a route cannot be shipped as a result of low or high water or bad weather, the captain reserves the right to change the route in view of your safety (this will not be accepted as a reason for free withdrawal).

 Own bikes can only be taken by request due to limited space on deck for additional bikes.
 Bikes are stored on deck.